AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_GUI_DSL_SYNTAX.md

 `code_text` is a Glimmer built-in custom widget that displays syntax highlighted Ruby code in a customized SWT [StyledText](https://help.eclipse.org/2020-09/topic/org.eclipse.platform.doc.isv/reference/api/org/eclipse/swt/custom/StyledText.html) widget.

+It attempts to use a monospace font if available, seeking fonts in the following order:
+1. Consolas
+2. Courier
+3. Any font that contains the word "Mono"
+4. Default system font (if no other font is found)

 It is used in the [Glimmer Meta-Sample (The Sample of Samples)](#samples):

 ![Glimmer Meta-Sample](/images/glimmer-meta-sample.png)